bnb-chain/zkbnb/docs/protocol.md

 ### Amount packing

-Mantissa and exponent parameters used in ZkBAS:
+Mantissa and exponent parameters used in ZkBNB:

 `amount = mantissa * radix^{exponent}`